-Nexus 7 makes its debut, features a 1280x800 display and Tegra 3 processorAlex Wagner - Deputy Managing Editor, News Desk
+Nexus 7 makes its debut, features a 1280x800 display and Tegra 3 processorAlex Wagner - Editorial Director of News and Content

 After countless rumors and leaks, the Google Nexus 7 tablet is finally official.
 The Nexus 7 is made by ASUS and sports Android 4.1 Jelly Bean, and Google says that the device is "built for Google Play."
 The slate features a 7-inch 1280x800 display, quad-core Tegra 3 processor, front-facing camera and the usual Wi-Fi, Bluetooth and NFC trappings.
 Google says that the Nexus 7 will get 9 hours of battery life during video playback and 300 hours of standby.
 The Nexus 7 will also be the first device to come with the Chrome browser preinstalled.
 Interested customers can order a Nexus 7 starting today, with pricing set at $199 for the 8GB model and $249 for the 16GB version.
 Orders are expected to ship in mid-July.
 Each Nexus 7 will come with a handful of goodies, including a $25 Google Play Store credit and a copy of the Transformers: Dark of the Moon movie.